Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

 Based on national averages, home improvements with the highest return on investment include manufactured stone veneer, garage door replacement and midrange minor kitchen remodels.
 Other buyer-friendly updates include neutral paint colors, refinished wood floors and modern light fixtures.

 Here are some other features showing up on wish lists for new builds and remodels:

 Many companies are investing in building and remodeling to control costs, boost the customer experience and even help with talent acquisition.
 In today’s tight labor market, an appealing physical workspace helps to attract and keep qualified employees.

 Just like residential homeowners, companies of all sizes can cut down on energy costs with eco-friendly design elements.
 Greener facilities also boost morale and productivity.

 For brick-and-mortar retailers, customer-centric design creates a memorable shopping experience in response to competition from online stores.

 Finally, empty retail spaces can be reinvented for new uses when stores do close.

-As building and remodeling preferences continue to evolve, quality materials and tools are more important than ever.
-At Mid-City Lumber, our experienced professionals are here to make sure you have everything you need to make your project a success.
+As building and remodeling preferences continue to evolve, utilizing quality materials and the latest tools are more important than ever.
+At Mid-City Lumber, in Columbia, Boonville, Jefferson City and Sedalia, MO, as well as at the new Mid-City Design Center in Osage Beach, our experienced professionals are here to make sure you have everything you need to make your project a success.
 Contact us today!